constelation/ts-native-starter/README.md

-# Constelation's Typescript React-Native Starter
+# Constelation's React-Native Starter (Typescript)
 A starter repo for iOS and Android with a Navigator, TabBar, and MobX store for app state.

 ### Up and Running